robur-coop/miou/book/src/introduction.md

 speeding up CPU-bound computations by running them in parallel on several domains.
 Miou is designed for IO-bound applications where each individual task spends most of its time waiting for IO.
-If the only thing your application does is run computations in parallel, you should be using [moonpool][moonpool].
+If the only thing your application does is run computations in parallel, you should use [moonpool][moonpool].
 That said, it is still possible to "mix & match" if you need to do both.

 [opam]: https://opam.ocaml.org
 [robur]: https://robur.coop